harshabelavadi/bootcamp-vistcountbehaviour/needs-director.md

 Scenario: Compute parking slots to reserve for visiting specialists

-  Given: Person visits the hospital, server is active, visitor information is stored in database, visitor has a car.
+  Given: Person visits the hospital, server is active, visitor information gets stored in database, visitor has a car.
   When: Person is a visiting specialist, parking system collects the specialist data, parking slots are available.
-  Then: Reservation of parking slot is done for that specialist, number of available parking slots updated.
+  Then: Parking slot reserved for that specialist, number of available parking slots updated.